daltonmatos/kk2-firmware/Readme.txt

 The Stick Scaling parameter called "SL Mixing" lets you adjust the stick input sensitivity for SL Mix mode relative to Acro or normal SL mode.
 If you feel that SL Mix mode is less responsive compared to Acro mode you can increase this value.
 To make SL Mix mode act more like normal SL mode you should lower this value.
 In any case you should adjust the stick scaling parameters to suit your flying style in Acro or Normal SL mode before adjusting the "SL Mixing" parameter.
 Leave it at 100% (default) if you only use SL Mix mode.

 I use this mode all the time now and found that it is great for practicing aerobatics.
 If you get in trouble (e.g. lose orientation) you can just center the aileron/elevator stick and the model will level itself.
-Another advantage is that you don't have to ramp up your 'Stick Scaling' values or mess with PI limits for flying around (compared to the original Self-level mode).
+Another advantage is that you don't have to ramp up your 'Stick Scaling' values or mess with PI limits for flying around (compared to Normal Self-level mode).

 Observe:
 - A 3-way switch should be assigned to the AUX channel to select flight mode - Acro, SL Mix or Normal SL.
 The selected flight mode will be displayed on the SAFE screen.